ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 * Objects interact by sending messages to one another.

 ### Classes
-* A class is a collection of objects of simillar type
+* A class is a collection of objects of simillar type on which the object operates
+* Could be a user defined data type

 ### Data Abstraction
 * Wraping up of data and function into a single unit (class) is known as encapsulation